huijing/slides/63-moz-roadshow-eu-2019/README.md

 - one thing to note is that the specification recommends you use the keywords because they cover the most common use cases, they are `initial`, `none`. `auto` and any `<positive integer>` *(show where to see computed values)*
 - sizing of flex items depends on a number of factors, like the amount of free space available, the amount of content in the flex item and the starting width of the flex item
 - the exact algorithm is sort of complicated but is outlined in the specification if you're interested
-- things get clearer once you have a better understanding of `flex-basis`
+- the key to figuring out flexfox is understanding how the `flex-basis` property works
-- if I put a fixed value of `100px` as the `flex-basis`, it's not surprising that some people expect to see a box of `100px`, because we're used to being in control of our sizing instructions
+- say I put a fixed value of `100px` as the `flex-basis` of a flex item, intuitively, many people expect to see a box of width `100px`, because we're used to being in control of our sizing instructions
-- but `flex-basis` is actually the starting point from which the size of the box is calculated, key here is **starting point**, because if flex items are allowed to grow, odds are the final size will **not** be `100px`
+- but `flex-basis` is actually the starting point from which the size of the box is calculated, key here is **starting point**, because if flex items are allowed to grow or shrink, odds are the final size will **not** be `100px`

 ---

-- so if we look at this next example, it appears that the browser allocates space based on content, but let's break down what's actually happening
 - so we've got 2 flex containers with 3 flex items each, first 2 items have the same content, much longer content for the second container's last item
 - both only have `display: flex` set on the parent element and nothing on the children
 - this means all children have the values of `0 1 auto`, meaning the items won't grow beyond their starting widths *(resize until enough room for all content)*